LovelyBuggies/LovelyBuggies.github.io/README.md

 - Site config is in `notes-src/config.toml`.

 References and citations
-- Add references to a page’s front matter under `references` using ids (structured fields supported):
+- Add references to a page’s front matter under `references` using ids (structured fields supported).
+Citations are plain text in content; no shortcode is required:

 ```
 references: